The Guide to Employment Permits for Foreign Workers in the Philippines

 - Applicant’s passport; and

-- Other documents supporting the employment of the applicant.
+- Other documents are supporting the employment of the applicant.

 A 9 (D) Visa or Treaty Trader’s Visa is for foreign nationals belonging to countries that have a bilateral trade agreement with the Philippines.
-Currently, the Philippines has such an agreement with the United States, Japan, and Germany.
+The Philippines has such an agreement with the United States, Japan, and Germany.

 To qualify for a 9 (D) Visa, foreign nationals must prove that: